SilverLinings89/Waveguide/Progress.md

 ## Sunday, 20th of February

 Implementing random shape dof initialization.
 Also switched parametrization to [0, z_length] rather than [-z_length/2, z_length/2].
+The optimization parameters seem to be fine now for first test runs but the distribution of the solution vector was not invoked.
+Fixing.
+Introduced a variable on the non-local problem that tracks if the shared solution is up to date and updates the shared solution wherever it is required if it isnt up to date.